Armored Core VI: Fires of Rubicon Debuts in 1st on the the Australian Charts

-Armored Core VI: Fires of Rubicon has debuted in first place on the Australian charts, according to IGEA for the week ending August 27, 2023.
+Armored Core VI: Fires of Rubicon has remained in first place on the Australian charts, according to IGEA for the week ending September 3, 2023.

-Grand Theft Auto V is in second place, Red Dead Redemption is in third place, and Red Dead Redemption 2 is in fourth place.
+Hogwarts Legacy is up from sixth to second place, while Grand Theft Auto V dropped one spot to third place.
+Tom Clancy's Rainbow Six Siege re-entered the top 10 in fourth place and Red Dead Redemption 2 dropped one spot to fifth place.

-Mario Kart 8 Deluxe is in fifth place, Hogwarts Legacy is in sixth place, and The Legend of Zelda: Tears of the Kingdom is in seventh place.
+New Tales from the Borderlands re-entered the top 10 in sixth place and Mario Kart 8 Deluxe is down two spots to seventh place.
+The Legend of Zelda: Tears of the Kingdom is in eighth place.

 Here are the top 10 best-selling titles in Australian for the week: